Doctor of Philosophy in English, August 2012

-“The Killer of Sheep of Videogames” at Society for Cinema and Media Studies Conference, Chicago, IL; forthcoming March 9, 2012.
+“The Killer of Sheep of Videogames” at Society for Cinema and Media Studies Conference, Chicago, IL; March 9, 2012.

 “Marginal Digital Knowledges: A Workshop on Technology, Transformation, and Resistance” workshop at American Studies Association Conference, San Juan, Puerto Rico; November 17, 2012 with Alexis Lothian, Amanda Phillips, Fiona Barnett, Moya Bailey, and Simone Browne.

 “Transformative Mediations?
 Ethnic and Queer Studies and the Politics of the Digital” roundtable at American Studies Association Conference, Baltimore, MD; October 21, 2011 with Anne Cong-Huyen, Anna Everett, Melanie Kohnen, Alexis Lothian, Amanda Phillips, and Marta S. Rivera Monclova.

 “Racial Mapping in Videogames” Society for Cinema and Media Studies Conference, New Orleans, LA; March 13, 2011.

 “Videogames as Critical Race Pedagogy” Digital Media and Learning Conference, Long Beach, CA; March 3, 2011.

 THATCamp SoCal participant, Orange, CA; forthcoming January 11-12, 2011.